SENIOR MANAGER, ARCTIC PROGRAMS

 See full list of benefits at: Ocean Conservancy Benefits

-Ocean Conservancy encourages applicants with a diverse level and range of relevant skills and experiences to apply.
+Ocean Conservancy encourages individuals with a diverse level and range of relevant skills and experiences to share their interest.
 A 100% match is not required.
 Ocean Conservancy wants to support employees’ career growth, and in return, its employees help it grow into a stronger, more inclusive institution.

-All applications, nominations, inquiries, and discussions will be considered strictly confidential.
+All expressions of interest, nominations, inquiries, and discussions will be considered strictly confidential.

 EQUAL OPPORTUNITY EMPLOYER